-1. DuPont Forest Triple Falls: Our favorite picnic spot is on large, flat boulders in the middle of a triple waterfall!
+1. DuPont Forest Triple Falls: Our favorite picnic spot is on large, flat boulders in the middle of a triple waterfall (pic above)!
 It's an easy one-mile hike from the parking area.
 You will see the view in the photo above before you approach a long staircase down to the picnic spot.
 It can be crowded here on weekends and hot summer days, so it's not the spot for a secluded picnic.
 But there is plenty of space for all to enjoy.
 For more, see our DuPont State Forest Guide.

 2. Blue Ridge Parkway Roadside: Picnic spots are limitless along the Parkway.
 You can picnic roadside (except the area for the Asheville Watershed from near Craggy Gardens to Mt.
 Mitchell) or at any of the many overlooks.
 Be sure to get food before you get on the Parkway!
 Below are six great stops along the Parkway.
 See our mile-by-mile Blue Ridge Parkway Guide.

 3. Beacon Heights (Blue Ridge Parkway Milepost 305.2): Talk about a picnic with a view!
 Take a short 1/2 mile hike to a large rock summit with plenty of room for a picnic while taking in wonderful views.
 This hidden jewel on the Parkway is accessed from a small parking area, so most folks miss it!
 See photo at bottom of this page.
 Go to our Beacon Heights Guide.